Albion Jeune

 • Both visually compelling works explore the culture of Islam, particularly with regard to the condition of women and their inherent power.
 In the three-part narrative of Passage, a group of men carry a body wrapped in white cloth across a beach; in the distance, a group of women veiled in black chadors dig a grave with their hands, while a child arranges a circle of stones.
 These minimal, enigmatic scenes, set to a haunting score by Philip Glass, were filmed in the Moroccan coastal town of Essaouira.
 The location, where Neshat has worked before, is similar in character to the landscape of her native Iran; a place the artist is increasingly uneasy about returning.
 Passage reveals the powerful relationship between people and place; showcasing collective mourning, suffering, and tradition attached to certain psychogeographies.

-• In Search of an Honest Map, premiering in London for the first time, similarly seeks a radical perspective on the cycles and circles of life—a gesture of reclamation and introspection in a world that often leaves one feeling disconnected and depleted.
-Brahim turns to her native Saudi Arabian desert as a site of escape, and as a collaborator of presence—she walks across the vast empty canvas in searing forty-five-degree heat with intention, trailing her feet to create an indexical mark in the sand.
-She lies within the circle she has drawn, fashioning her own fragile refuge—at once an act of resistance, and reclamation.
+• In Search of an Honest Map and There Will Come Soft Rains, premiering in London for the first time, Brahim similarly seeks a radical perspective on the cycles and circles of life—a gesture of reclamation and introspection in a world that often leaves one feeling disconnected and depleted.
+In In Search of an Honest Map, Brahim turns to her native Saudi Arabian desert as a site of escape, and as a collaborator of presence—she walks across the vast canvas in searing forty-five-degree heat with intention, trailing her feet to create an indexical mark in the sand.
+She lies within the marks she has drawn, fashioning her own refuge—at once an act of resistance, and reclamation.
 Her choreographic vocabulary is informed by phenomenological thought and ritual practice.
 Her work suggests the possibility of internal transformation through presence and repetition.
 The performance does not impose itself on the landscape—it emerges from an act of listening; listening not only to the environment, but to the body and to inhabited memory.
 Rather than positioning the body as separate from space, Brahim’s work dwells within it, creating meaning and dialogue through movement.
 In this way, her performance becomes a cartography of the present—mapping not history, but presence itself.
+There Will Come Soft Rains presents the continual research and investigation of the artist’s relationship to the landscape.
+Filmed in the early hours of the morning in Al Ula on the Harrat Hills, Brahim’s practice—after years of returning to this terrain—is not to choreograph in the conventional sense, but allows the wind to become visible through the body.
+The text written by the artist offers insight into her ongoing writing and teaching practice, which invites audiences into their own bodies through tasks and somatic descriptions.

-• Passage and In Search of an Honest Map delineate the artists’ shared investigation into womanhood and the female navigation of the Islamic world and its diasporas—how tradition, faith, and gender are manifested and presented in collective imagination.
+• Passage, In Search of an Honest Map, and There Will Come Soft Rains delineate the artists’ shared investigation into how grief, faith, and the land are manifested and presented through collective imagination.

 • Shirin Neshat (b.
 1957, Iran) is an Iranian-born artist and filmmaker living in exile in America.
 She has spent her...